What are Dips good for?

 How many dips should you do a day?

 With dips, it’s best to start with light weights and do at least 15-20 reps with good form.
-This will help condition your joints for more resistance, so when you add weight, you won’t injure yourself by using too much at once.
+This will help condition your joints for more resistance, so you won’t injure yourself using too much at once when you add weight.
 Work up to three sets of 10 reps with the heaviest weight you can handle safely.

 If you are having trouble getting more robust with this movement, consider adding some weight assistance in the form of a dumbbell between your feet or even a partner pushing down on your shoulders in the up position (make sure they push very lightly).
-If that is still not enough, don’t be afraid to strip some bars.
+Don’t be afraid to strip some bars if that is still insufficient.

-Before we talk about dips and shoulders specifically, you want to ensure that your body is ready for such an intense exercise.
-First, warm up with lightweight and high reps to prepare yourself for dips.
-Make sure that your wrists are directly under your shoulders when you dip down and come back up.
+Before discussing dips and shoulders specifically, ensure your body is ready for such an intense exercise.
+First, warm up with lightweight and high reps to prepare for dips.
+Ensure your wrists are under your shoulders when you dip down and back up.

-The most exceptional case of an injury from dipping would be a torn biceps tendon, which can happen if the bar shifts forward or backward during the movement; this is why it’s essential to keep the wrist directly under the shoulder.
-You also do not want to bend too profoundly at the elbows, as this can cause injury.
+The most exceptional case of an injury from dipping would be a torn biceps tendon, which can happen if the bar shifts forward or backward during the movement; this is why keeping the wrist directly under the shoulder is essential.
+You also do not want to bend too profoundly at the elbows, which can cause injury.

-To avoid problems like these, be sure that you have warmed up first and used weights that you can handle appropriately since it’s a compound exercise.
+To avoid problems, warm up first and use weights you can handle appropriately since this is a compound exercise.

 Do dips increase push-ups??

-Dips will help increase the number of push-ups because they are a similar movement.
-The more weight you can handle on dips, the more push-ups you will be able to do.
-This is because as you get stronger with dips, your muscles and connective tissues will adapt and allow you to do more repetitions of a lesser resistance exercise, such as a push-up.
+Dips are similar movements that will help increase the number of push-ups.
+The more weight you can handle on dips, the more push-ups you can do.
+As you get stronger with dips, your muscles, and connective tissues will adapt and allow you to do more repetitions of a lesser resistance exercise, such as a push-up.

 Remember to start with light weights and increase the weight gradually as you get stronger.
-Also, make sure that your form is good before adding weight; this will help prevent injuries.
+Also, ensure your form is good before adding weight; this will help prevent injuries.